 10) English Placement Test fee of Baht 400 (non-refundable).

 When to apply

 Applications can be submitted for consideration, please refer the schedule via following link: http://www.icdi.cmu.ac.th/cmuic2016/Home/InterProgram

 The majority of programs commence in August, at the beginning of the first semester.

 English language requirements for International Programs

-The CMU minimum English language entrance requirement is: IELTS band 5.0; TOEFL paper-based 500/computer-based 173, or 61 IBT or English National Test Level 4 (for Chinese Students), or CEF (Common European Framework) Level A2, or an equivalent score in another internationally recognized English Language Ability Test.
+The CMU minimum English language entrance requirement is: IELTS band 5.0/5.5; TOEFL paper-based 500/550, or 61/70 IBT or an equivalent score in another internationally recognized English Language Ability Test.
 Some programs may require higher scores.
 All international programs require that students read academic texts, participate in academic discussion, listen to lectures and write academic essays, reports and/or theses.
 These minimum requirements for English language ability ensure that you will get the most out of the international program that you choose to study.

 Transferring from another University

 If you want to transfer to Chiang Mai University from another university you must make a written request, enclosing a transcript and a letter of approval from your current university.
 Approval of transfer can be a lengthy process, requiring as it does the exchange of a significant number of documents between the universities.
 With this in mind, you are advised to submit your initial written request, together with the transcript and letter of approval, at least 60 days prior to the start of the semester in which you wish to commence your program of study at CMU.